 Now in the church at Antioch there were prophets and teachers: Barnabas, Simeon called Niger, Lucius of Cyrene, Manaen and Saul.
 While they were worshipping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
 So after they had fasted and prayed, they placed their hands on them and sent them off.

-Acts 13:1-3
+(Acts 13:1-3)

 In 47 AD, provinces of Galatia, Macedonia, Achaia, and Asia had no churches.
 By 57 AD the Apostle Paul spoke about his church planting work as it was complete in those provinces (Allen, 1962).
 Mellis describes Paul’s initial, small, tightly-knit, task-oriented, missionary community band as a success (1976, p.
 14).